-Adam Silver was unanimously elected NBA Commissioner on Feb.
-1, 2014, by the NBA Board of Governors.
+Adam Silver was appointed NBA Commissioner on Feb.
+1, 2014.

-Silver presides over a global sports and media business built around four professional sports leagues: the National Basketball Association, Women’s National Basketball Association, NBA G League and NBA 2K League.
-He is dedicated to growing basketball around the world, embracing innovation and new technologies, increasing transparency and using basketball to bring people together and promote health and fitness.
+Silver presides over a global sports and media organization built around five professional sports leagues: the NBA, WNBA, NBA G League, NBA 2K League and Basketball Africa League.
+Under his leadership, the leagues are dedicated to growing basketball around the world, promoting health and fitness, and using the sport to bring people together.

-Before joining the NBA, Silver was a litigation associate at the New York law firm of Cravath, Swaine & Moore, where he concentrated on media and antitrust cases.
-He also served as a law clerk to Federal District Court Judge Kimba Wood in New York City.
-Silver graduated from Duke University and the University of Chicago Law School.
+Before joining the NBA, Silver was an associate at Cravath, Swaine & Moore and previously served as a law clerk to Federal District Court Judge Kimba Wood in New York.
+Silver is a graduate of Duke University and the University of Chicago Law School.